 padding: 2px;

-position: fixed; /* Changing to position: sticky; did not work for me. */
+position: fixed; /* Changing to position: sticky; didn't work for me. */

 top: 56px;